pbatard/RaspberryPiPkg/Readme.md

 ## Other platforms

-Details you may need to run other platforms is provided in the [Readme from the original RaspberryPiPkg](https://github.com/andreiw/RaspberryPiPkg).
+Details you may need to run other platforms, including FreeBSD, is provided in the [Readme from the original RaspberryPiPkg](https://github.com/andreiw/RaspberryPiPkg).

 # Limitations